List of DC Universe locations: Angtu

 Angtu is the homeworld of Mano, who destroyed it with his disintegration powers.

 Baaldur

 Baaldur is the homeworld of Glorith.

 Bgztl

 Bgztl is the homeworld of Phantom Girl, whose natives have the power of intangibility.
 It is located parallel to Earth in another dimension.

 Bismoll

 Bismoll is the homeworld of Tenzil Kem (also known as Matter-Eater Lad).
 The people of Bismoll have the ability to eat and digest all forms of matter, which they evolved by genetically engineering themselves after a radioactive dust cloud surrounded and isolated their planet and deadly microbes ravaged their food supplies.

 Braal

-Braal is the homeworld of Cosmic Boy and his younger brother Magnetic Kid.
+Braal is the homeworld of Cosmic Boy, his younger brother Magnetic Kid, and Magno.
 Braalians possess the power of magnetism, which they gained via genetic engineering to fend off hostile metallic creatures.

 Cargg

-Cargg is a planet within a unique triple sun system and the homeworld of Luornu Durgo, where the natives have the ability to split into three individuals.
+Cargg is a planet within a triple star system and the homeworld of Luornu Durgo.
+The Carggites have the ability to split into three individuals.